lmfaole/lmfaole/content/blog/elements-of-html/a.md

 - Call numbers: <a href="tel:12345678">Call me<span class="sr"> (test link)</span></a>
 - Send an SMS: <a href="sms:12345678">Send me a message<span class="sr"> (test link)</span></a>
-- Start a mail app with a predefined address: <a href="mailto:olejorgenbakken@gmail.com">Send me a mail</a>
+- Start composing an e-mail with a predefined address: <a href="mailto:olejorgenbakken@gmail.com">Send me an e-mail</a>

 #### Link to a specific part of a document